juliafrosso/hello_world/README.md

 # hello_world
-My first repository: I'm going to use it to put some of the exercises from the courses I'm doing.
+My first repository: I'm going to use it to put some of the exercises I'm doing.

 #Python